Robert F. Kennedy Bridge: Funding

+Finalization of plans

-The bridge was ultimately planned to cost $24million and was planned to start construction in August 1929.
+The bridge was ultimately planned to cost $24 million and was planned to start construction in August 1929.
 By July, the groundbreaking was scheduled for September.
 The preliminary Triborough Bridge proposal comprised four bridges: a suspension span across the East River to Queens; a truss span across Bronx Kill to the Bronx; a fixed span across the Harlem River to Manhattan; and a steel arch viaduct across the no-longer-extant Little Hell Gate between Randalls and Wards Islands.

 In August 1929, plans for the bridge were submitted to the United States Department of War for approval to ensure that the proposed Tri-Borough Bridge would not block any maritime navigation routes.
 Railroad and shipping groups objected that the proposed Harlem River span, with a height of 50 ft above mean high water, was too short for most ships, and suggested building a 135 ft suspension span over the Harlem River instead.
 Because of complaints about maritime navigational clearance, the Department of War approved an increase in the Harlem River fixed bridge's height to 55 ft, as well as an increase in the length of the Hell Gate suspension bridge's main span from 1100 to 1380 ft.

-Construction
+Initial construction

 The scale of the Triborough Bridge project, including its approaches, was such that hundreds of large apartment buildings were demolished to make way for it.
 The structure used concrete from factories "from Maine to the Mississippi", and steel from 50 mills in Pennsylvania.
 To make the formwork for pouring the concrete, a forest's worth of trees on the Pacific Coast was cut down.
-Robert Caro, the author of a biography on Long Island State Parks commissioner and Triborough Bridge and Tunnel Authority chairman Robert Moses, wrote about the project:

-Triborough was not a bridge so much as a traffic machine, the largest ever built.
+Robert Caro, the author of a biography on Long Island State Parks commissioner and Triborough Bridge and Tunnel Authority chairman Robert Moses, wrote about the project:Triborough was not a bridge so much as a traffic machine, the largest ever built.
 The amount of human energy expended in its construction gives some idea of its immensity: more than five thousand men would be working at the site, and these men would only be putting into place the materials furnished by the labor of many times five thousand men; before the Triborough Bridge was completed, its construction would have generated more than 31,000,000 man-hours of work in 134 cities in twenty states.